-Three fashion assistants tell us about the hell they go through in pursuit of their dreams.
+Three fashion assistants tell us about the hell they go through in pursuit of their dream job.

-If the world of fashion is a jungle, assistants are like the rodents scavenging for insects on the forest floor—constantly hungry, vulnerable to all sorts of predators, and barely equipped with enough adaptations to survive.
+Fashion Week is a jungle, where there is only one law: The survival of the fittest.
+Fashion assistants are the opposite of that.
 Almost invisible but necessary, these people consciously decide to put their self-respect aside in the hopes of one day becoming a carbon copy of their boss.
-Despite the constant psychological and physical torture they are subjected to, the amount of respect they have for their guru generally has no limits.
+Despite the constant psychological and physical torture they are subjected to, the amount of respect they have for their guru has no limits.

 That makes Fashion Week a race.
-You have to follow the stylist you're working for everywhere, memorize all the looks, see them again after and select the important pieces.
+You have to follow the stylist you're working for everywhere, memorise all the looks, see them again after and select the important pieces.
 You have to be their brain.
-The trick is to make friends with their personal driver—they can literally save your life.
-If the driver likes you, they will help you get to every show on time, bring you anything you might have forgotten, even get you a bite to eat—it's easy to starve yourself during Fashion Week, as you don't ever get one free moment.
+The trick is to make friends with their personal driver – they can literally save your life.
+If the driver likes you, they will help you get to every show on time, bring you anything you might have forgotten, even get you a bite to eat – it's easy to starve yourself during fashion week, as you don't ever get one free moment.

 When you work on a shoot, you are the one responsible for 70 percent of the workload.
 Sourcing the pieces, preparing the looks, calling PRs who after a while also become your best friends, dressing the models or celebrities, cleaning the studio... everything!
 You're constantly under pressure.

 This job is an addictive nightmare.
 My relationship with my boss can largely be likened to Stockholm syndrome.
-I just can't say no to anything they ask, no matter how absurd the demand is.
-Another stylist I used to work for when I started got me to reply to her boyfriend's sexts.
+I just can't say 'no' to anything they ask, no matter how absurd the demand is.
+Another stylist I used to work for when I started, used to get me to reply to her boyfriend's sexts.

 During the shows, everybody is stressed out and tired.
 But you cannot let it go it in front of the designer.
 They need to be calm and you need to do everything in your power to allow their genius to manifest itself.